-If you are considering adding an attic fan to your home, it is essential to understand how it works.
-No one would like to commit to a home renovation or addition that they are unsure of how it operates.
+If you consider adding an attic fan to your home, it is essential to understand how it works.
+No one would like to commit to a home renovation or addition that they are unsure how it operates.
 Here is a comprehensive guide on how attic fans work.

 Components of an Attic Fan

 It is essential to understand the elements of a solar attic fan before diving into how an attic fan works.
 The following are the components of an attic fan: